PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-RFC-Native-Command-Exit-Errors.md

 One of the approaches above would be enabled with `Set-StrictMode -version 6`, instead of a boolean preference variable.
 For example,
-- An error would be eported for native commands with a non-zero exit code.
+- An error would be reported for native commands with a non-zero exit code.
 - An exception would be thrown for "untested" native commands with a non-zero exit code.